pnp/blog/content/post/new-microsoft-365-patterns-and-practices-pnp-team-members-may.md

 governance solution for Microsoft 365.
 Patrick actively contributes to various projects on GitHub.
 You can follow him on [GitHub](https://github.com/plamber).
-When Patrick isn\'t coding or helping customers, you will find him walking his dog or dancing Salsa around the world.
+When Patrick isn't coding or helping customers, you will find him walking his dog or dancing Salsa around the world.